 - Validation Statements and Questions: this should be used in summarizing the information you gained and to ensure your understanding so you do not fall into misunderstanding listening trap, for example, From what I understood…etc.

 - Closed-ended Questions: to gain more details or when you need to have yes/no answers, you may use closed-ended question, for example, Do you need to access this from the Internet?

 - Example Questions: asking for examples is a very good way to illustrate workflows and understand the business needs at the customer end, for example, could you give an example of this purchase cycle?

 Recording the interview is a good way to keep information as much as you can so you can back any time to them to validate your understanding and write down all notes, as you will only concentrate on taking the high-level important notes during your interview, so surely you will forget something you heard.

 While you should ask for permission for recording the meeting, and you should ensure that this recording will not be exposed to any another entity and it will be used only for this purpose.

 Following up is very important to validate your knowledge about the problem domain and ensure your understanding.
-Moreover, to ensure that you recorded all information, and you did not miss any information at the previous sessions.
-Additionally, you might not have finished all questions in the first interview due to any reasons.
+Moreover, to ensure that you recorded all the information, and you did not miss any information at the previous sessions.
+Additionally, you might not have finished all the questions in the first interview due to any reasons.
 So, you will need to schedule another follow-up meetings to continue and complete the analysis.

-Furthermore, as an analyst, you may have one to one interview or group interview.
+Furthermore, as an analyst, you may have one to one interview or a group interview.
 At the end of the sessions, so you may need to validate all the gathered requirements with decision makers and top management to validate them.